michael-lok/DSCI101-data-viz/1-getting_started_with_r/1_2-programming_syntax.md

 we were to execute that line, R would search for the next available snippet of code that could be executed, which is at line 9 `print("Hello World!")`).

+In summary, there are two shortcuts to remember when executing code:

+-   `Cmd + Return` will execute the line of code your cursor is currently on.
+    -   You can also highlight snippets of code and pressing `Cmd + Return` will execute each of those lines.
+-   `Cmd + Shift + Return` will execute all the code in your current script.